erpnet/ErpNet.FP/README.md

 # Eager to try?
 You can list and [download the binaries for ErpNet.FP.Server]:

-* Windows 32/64 bit - [ErpNet.FP.Server.zip - Windows 32 bit], [ErpNet.FP.Server.zip - Windows 64 bit] -
+* Windows 32/64 bit - [win-x86.zip - Windows 32 bit], [win-x64.zip - Windows 64 bit] -
 Download and unzip the file in a folder.
 Inside the folder you will find executable file: ErpNet.FP.Server.exe.
 To start the printing service, run ErpNet.FP.Server.exe.
 In the default configuration, you can browse the Admin page at http://localhost:8001.

-* OSX 10.10 and up, 64 bit - [ErpNet.FP.Server.zip - macOS] - You can download and unzip the server in a folder.
+* OSX 10.10 and up, 64 bit - [osx-x64.zip - macOS] - You can download and unzip the server in a folder.
 Inside the unzipped folder, run it from console/terminal with:
 ```bash
 ./ErpNet.FP.Server
 ```

-* Linux 64 bit - [ErpNet.FP.Server.zip - Linux x64] - You can download and unzip the server.
+* Linux 64 bit - [linux-x64.zip - Linux x64] - You can download and unzip the server.
 Because of the serial ports default permissions, run it from sudoer, with sudo, or in the root user context.
 For convenience, create a systemd service config file, get more info how to do it here [Systemd: Service File Examples].
 The other way is to run it from non-root user, but that user should have permissions to read and write to serial ports.

-* Linux-Arm 64 bit - [ErpNet.FP.Server.zip - Linux Arm] - You can download and unzip the server.
+* Linux-Arm 64 bit - [linux-arm.zip - Linux Arm] - You can download and unzip the server.
 This version is compatible with Raspberry PI OS, Raspbian, and 64 bit Arm devices like Raspberry PI 3B+, Raspberry PI 2 and up.
 Because of the serial ports default permissions, run it from sudoer, with sudo, or in the root user context.
 For convenience, create a systemd service config file, get more info how to do it here [Systemd - Raspberry Pi Documentation].